 Make sure whatever product you use comes in opaque, air-tight tubes and bottles.
 Like its relatives, retinyl palmitate loses a bit of its effectiveness when exposed to light and air (it’s not the most powerful retinoid to begin with so you don’t want to make it even weaker).

-Let’s address the Environmental Working Group controversy now.
-A couple of years ago, they came out with the idea that retinyl palmitate in sunscreens causes cancer.
+Let’s address the elephant in the room now.
+A few years ago, the Environmental Working Group came out with the idea that retinyl palmitate in sunscreens causes cancer.

 Their evidence?
 A study in the National Toxicology Program.
 Scientists treated mice with small doses of retinyl palmitate and exposed them to UV light.
 They found these mice developed skin tumours faster than those treated with a control cream.
 Scary, isn’t it?
 Isn’t sunscreen supposed to protect us from cancer?